edgelesssys/constellation/docs/docs/reference/slsa.md

 **[Provenance - Authenticated](https://slsa.dev/spec/v0.1/requirements#authenticated)**

-Provenance for our CLI is signed using the [slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator).
+Provenance for the CLI is signed using the [slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator).
 Learn [how to verify the CLI](../workflows/verify-cli.md) using the signed provenance, before using it for the first time.

 **[Provenance - Service Generated](https://slsa.dev/spec/v0.1/requirements#service-generated)**

-Provenance for our CLI is generated using the [slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator) in GitHub Actions.
+Provenance for the CLI is generated using the [slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator) in GitHub Actions.

 ## Level 3 - Adopted